iTwin/itwinjs-core/docs/learning/RpcInterface.md

 [[include:RpcInterface.initializeImpl]]
 ```

 This example shows how a service could configure and expose more than one interface, including imported interfaces.
 It also shows how to choose the appropriate configuration.
-It also shows how a service could use ($common/FeatureGates) to decide which interfaces to expose.
+It also shows how a service could use [FeatureGates]($common) to decide which interfaces to expose.

 ## Serving RpcInterfaces